dymmond/edgy/docs/queries/queries.md

 ```

 !!!
 Tip
-    The all as mentioned before it automatically executed by **Saffier** if not provided and it
+    The all as mentioned before it automatically executed by **Edgy** if not provided and it
     can also be aggregated with other [queryset operations](#returning-querysets).